Acquah-Kingsley-Segu/Frontend-Mentor-NFT-Preview/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-...This project is simple preview card with few interactive states..
+This project is simple preview card with few interactive states.
-    How the project was to be built is specified under the challenge sub-section..
+How the project was to be built is specified under the challenge sub-section.
-    A screenshot of both challenge requirement and solution i built will be provided in the screenshot sub-section..
+A screenshot of both challenge requirement and solution i built will be provided in the screenshot sub-section.
 Links to solutions are also available under the links sub-section.

 ### The challenge